openownership/openownership.beta/_visualisation/optional/weight.md

 position: 15
 ---

 Line Weight is an [Optional Feature](/visualisation/optional) of BOVS Diagrams.
-It allows you to draw stronger interests with heavier arrows, so that these interests stand out more.
+It allows you to draw stronger relationships with heavier arrows, so that these stand out more.
 {: .lead}

-The general rule is to use thicker Arrows for stronger interests.
+The general rule is to use thicker Arrows for stronger relationships.

 ![BOVS Diagram with Optional Feature for Line Weight](/visualisation/diagrams/bovs-optional-weight.png){: style="width: 62.5%" }